CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 4. Use the Python controller interface to initiate sessions and trigger experimental events.
    ![PyUnityLink User Interface](images/EMA-control-hub.png "PyUnityLink User Interface")
 5. Monitor logs on both the host computer and iPad to verify proper synchronization and data recording.
+6. Study log files are kept in "PyUnityLink/logs" folder, and the system automatically generates and emails a daily summary to specified recipients.

 ## Repositories